ChrystianDuarte/rhosmapi/README.md

 ## Install

-for this demostration we do a "cluster-admin" privilege for the user that we are working
+for this demostration we do a "cluster-admin" privilege for the user that we are working.

 1. Install Elastic Search Operator
 2. Installing the Jaeger Operator